Huegoxaga/notes/embedded/nvidia.md

     - NVIDIA Virtual Compute Server
     - Cloud platforms instance which using NVIDIA hardware
     - NVIDIA IoT devices (Autonomous Machines)
-- NVIDIA Metropolis Project focuses on building tools to empower NVIDIA IoT with AI, It includes:
+- NVIDIA Metropolis Project focuses on building tools to empower NVIDIA IoT with AI, It includes (see all available docs at [here](https://docs.nvidia.com/metropolis/)):
   - Transfer Learning Toolkit - it includes production quality pre-trained models and deploy as is or apply minimal fine-tuning for various computer vision and conversational AI use-cases
   - DeepStream SDK - it delivers a complete streaming analytics toolkit for AI-based multi-sensor processing, video, audio and image understanding
 - NVIDA's GPU Technology Conference (GTC) is a popular annual event in the GPU computing industry